Changes Afoot for Safety Assessments of Food Packaging

 EFSA evaluates the safety of certain substances prior to their authorization for use in food-contact materials.
 For example, petitions submitted to the European Commission (EC) to add a new monomer or additive to the Plastic Regulation’s ((EU) No. 10/2011) positive (or Union) list are initially reviewed by EFSA, which will issue a formal opinion on the safety of the substances with respect to their use with food and any limitations that should be observed.
 The current guidelines on this risk assessment process and the corresponding data requirements are based on guidelines developed by the Scientific Committee on Food (SCF) in 2001.

-“This opinion reflects both advances in science and our experience over the last decade in applying existing EU guidelines,” says Dr. Laurence Castle, a member of EFSA’s CEF Panel and chair of the working group that developed the opinion, in a release on the report.
-(A copy of the release, with a link to the full report, can be found here.)
+“This opinion reflects both advances in science and our experience over the last decade in applying existing EU guidelines,” says Dr. Laurence Castle, a member of EFSA’s CEF Panel and chair of the working group that developed the opinion, in a release on the report (a copy of the full report can be found here).

 The next step is for the EC and Member State authorities to discuss the recommendations.
 After discussions with the Member States, the EC will then advise EFSA on the necessary levels of protection for consumers.
 EFSA will then update the guidelines on data requirements for safety assessments of substances in food-contact materials.